chaoss/wg-dei/focus-areas/leadership/sponsorship.md

 Sponsoring a community member is different from mentoring [(4)](https://hbr.org/2019/02/sponsors-need-to-stop-acting-like-mentors).
 A mentor provides guidance, shares experience, and challenges a mentee to grow.
 A mentor can be from outside a community.
 In contrast, a sponsor is someone within the community who puts their reputation on the line to create opportunities for the sponsee to move up in the community.

-Sponsoring is only recently adopted in industry.
+Sponsoring is only recently been adopted in the industry.
 Sponsorship is an effective leadership tactic for increasing diversity.
 Sponsored people are 90 percent less likely to perceive bias in a community [(1)](https://fortune.com/2017/07/13/implicit-bias-perception-costs-companies/).
 A sponsee knows that their sponsor has their back and champions for them to get opportunities in the community.
-A sponsee is likely to go into a community or experience with a peace of mind that they know that someone wishes the best for them and wants to recognize them.
-This is effective to overcome protégés previous negative experiences possibly tied to their different or diverse background.
-A sponsor puts their reputation on the line to advance the protégés trajectory within the community.
+A sponsee is likely to go into a community or experience with peace of mind that they know that someone wishes the best for them and wants to recognize them.
+This is effective to overcome protégés' previous negative experiences possibly tied to their different or diverse background.
+A sponsor puts their reputation on the line to advance the protégés' trajectory within the community.

 ## Objectives

 - Retain new members longer.
-- Grow base of contributors, and convert newer (or less active) members into more active members, and ultimately, leaders in the community
+- Grow the base of contributors, and convert newer (or less active) members into more active members, and ultimately, leaders in the community
 - Foster stronger community bonds between members.
 - Reduce perceived bias within the community.
 - Give new members from different backgrounds a chance.
 - Guide and train new members for new responsibilities and increased leadership.
 - Demonstrate dedication toward increasing diversity and inclusion and promote sponsorship activity through blogs, speaking, and press interviews.
 - Recognize potential subject matter experts with diverse backgrounds to sponsor.
-- Convert sponsees into sponsors, continue the cycle.
+- Convert sponsees into sponsors, and continue the cycle.

 ## Implementation
 *The usage and dissemination of health metrics may lead to privacy violations.
 Organizations may be exposed to risks.
 These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other law.
 There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
 The usage of metrics must be examined for risk and potential data ethics problems.
 Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*